javvargas/test-shyftlabs/README.md

 Instructions
 ---------

 This application was built on the backend with node.js, on the frontend with react.js and a mysql database.
 Everything is mounted in a container.
-To run it you need to have Docker installed and in the terminal run:
+To run this app you need npm and docker and enter the following commands in the terminal:

 cd server